 East area: Kiyomizudera-temple, Ginkakuji-temple, Heianjingu-shrine, Sanjyusangendo-temple, Yasaka shrine, Maruyama park, Philosophers’ walk,

 West area: Arashiyama, Togetsukyo, Tenryuji, Bamboo forest (Chikurin), Mt.Iwata Monkey park,

 North area: Kinkakuji-temple, Ryoanji-temple,

 Center area: Gion, Nijyojo-castle.
-Kyoto Imperial Pakace, Nishiki market, Higashihonganji-tyemple
+Kyoto Imperial Pakace, Kodaiji temple, Nishiki market, Higashihonganji-temple,

 Kiyomizudera temple is an independent Buddhist temple in eastern Kyoto, which is listed as one of the 17 World heritage sites in Kyoto.
 This temple was originally built in 798 and rebuilt in 1633.